World's Worst Mom

 World's Worst Mom is a Cineflix produced series that aired on Slice TV and syndicated by TLC International.
 Based in Toronto, the show features extremely over-protective parents and their families.
-Jeanette Sharp, columnist and advocate for the Free Range Kids movement, works with parents to help them step outside their boundaries and conquer their fears.
+Lenore Skenazy, columnist and advocate for the Free Range Kids movement, works with parents to help them step outside their boundaries and conquer their fears.
 In the long run, host Lenore teaches parents how to loosen the reins and give their kids the freedom they need to grow up with independence while still keeping safety as a main priority.
 World's Worst Mom was originally known by the name Bubble Wrap Kids when it aired locally on Slice in Canada.
 The series was cancelled after one season.

 Host

 World's Worst Mom is hosted by columnist and Free Range Kids advocate, Lenore Skenazy.
 She was nicknamed "World's Worst Mom" by the media for letting her nine-year-old son ride the New York Subway alone.
 She uses her knowledge as a parent to help parents give their children some independence to allow them to learn and grow as a person.